Get Active! 7 Foreign Language Activities That Keep Students on Their Toes

 - How do you explain your dissatisfaction to the waiter?

-Finally, ask the students who have been customers to award Michelin stars to each of the restaurants, based upon service and response to the complaint.
+Afterwards, ask the students who have been customers to award Michelin stars to each of the restaurants based upon service and response to the complaint.

 6. The Airport VIP Lounge

-Several people from different walks of life are waiting in the VIP lounge for a flight that has been delayed because of bad weather.
+Your students will play people from different walks of life waiting in the VIP lounge for a flight that has been delayed because of bad weather.
+This activity helps learners practice improvisational speech.

-Brainstorm with your students what kinds of people would use a VIP lounge at the airport.
-Exaggerate these roles, for example:
+Brainstorm with your students the kinds of people who would use a VIP lounge at the airport.
+Exaggerate the roles.
+For example:

 - A rich business tycoon